PentahoCommunityMeetup2015/info/README.md

 ### Keynotes

 - Pentaho 6.0 product roadmap
-- [Doug Johnson (COO Pentaho)](): Will discuss the impact of the Hitachi - Pentaho deal on Pentaho and the community
+- [Bob Kemper (Executive VP of Engineering)](https://twitter.com/pentaho): Will discuss the impact of the Hitachi - Pentaho deal on Pentaho and the community
 - [Pedro Alves](https://twitter.com/pmalves): cTools roadmap / community update

 ### Tech Stream